Ahmed-KHI/SRP/PROJECT_COMPLETE.md

 ## 🎊 Congratulations!

-You now have a **production-ready AI-powered finance automation system** that will:
+A **production-ready AI-powered finance automation system** that will:

 ✅ **Save hours of manual work** every week
 ✅ **Reduce data entry errors** by 95%+